uthmel/java-api-migrations-workshop/README.md

 ![table_creation.png](assets/table_creation.png)

-In TablePlus look at the tables in the database, there should be a **Books** one which matches the one defined in our file.
+In Beekeeper Studio look at the tables in the database, there should be a **Books** one which matches the one defined in our file.
+There will also be a second table called something like `flyway_schema_history` which is part of the way that flyway tracks the tables.

 Next, we want to modify the table we just created, we’re going to remove the author and author email columns from the Books table and replace them with a Foreign Key that points to the author in the new Authors table which we’re also going to be creating.
 We can put all of these changes into a single file, or we can put them into separate ones which are executed in order according to the numbering system which we use.